There is a downloadable PDF of this page here.

 This page answers your questions about the sequence of events, what to wear, what your massage therapist will (or should) do, and what to expect after your treatment.

-Before your first appointment you’ll fill out an intake form.
-I use an online form, so that when you arrive for your appointment we save time and give you more time in assessment and treatment.
+Before your first appointment, you’ll fill out an intake form.
+I use an online form so that when you arrive for your appointment we save time and give you more time in assessment and treatment.
+If you haven’t already filled it out before you arrive, show up 5–10 minutes early so you can fill it in without taking time away from your treatment.
+This will also give your therapist some time to review and process your information.

 When you arrive at my clinic there will be herbal tea available in the waiting room.
 If there happens to be no one at the desk, just take a seat and relax.
-Feel free to use the bathroom before your time begins.
+Feel free to use the bathroom before your time begins to avoid needing it halfway through your treatment.

-I’ll greet you, and once you’re in the room we do an initial consult.
-We’ll discuss what your primary reason for visiting is, and anything else you feel is important.
+I’ll greet you, and once you’re in the room we’ll have a chat and do an initial consult.
+This is where we discuss what your primary reason for visiting is, what may have caused it, and anything else you feel is important.
+I may ask you some supplementary questions about your diet, sleep, and environment.

-Following assessments I will suggest a treatment plan for you.
+Following assessment, I will suggest a treatment plan for you.
 You can make any changes you like before we go ahead with the massage.
+This is where consent happens – you provide your consent to treatment, or if you are not satisfied you have the option of withholding consent and asking for other options.

 Remember – everything you say is 100% confidential.